Levridge-Tory/LevridgeIntegrationDocs/docs/AgronomistEnd-to-EndScenarios.md

     - Launch line you would like to discount
     - Charge codes
     - Add new proposal line change
-    - Select charge code: Charge codes are user defined data that are defined in F&O/AX and are integrated over to CE/CRM
+    - Select charge code: Charge codes are user defined data that are defined in F&O/AX and are integrated over to CE
     - Value: dollar amount to be deducated off total product price
     - Save
     - Refresh